 However, there is also a new live action movie entitled “Winnie-The-Pooh Blood and Honey”, which will see a horrific, red plaid shirted, sledge hammer wielding, version of the usually loveable character slaughtering teenagers after being abandoned by Christopher Robin This arguably sails very close to the wind with respect to Disney’s remaining protected rights in the Winnie The Pooh character, and there is certainly some legal risk associated with the approach taken by the producers of the horror movie.

-It is important for UK-based animators to note that copyright in Steamboat Willie and Winnie-the-Pooh is yet to expire in the UK.
-However, UK animators that are considering reproducing other previously copyrighted works now in the public domain should be mindful of the issues set out above.
+UK animators that are considering reproducing previously copyrighted works now in the public domain should be mindful of the issues set out above.

 Use of registered trade marks that are associated with later iterations of characters that have entered the public domain should be avoided, as there is scope for consumer confusion.
 Even if the work in question is an adaptation, such as a horror version of a public domain work directed at adults, the use of registered trade marks in new works could still constitute infringement on the basis that those trade marks enjoy a reputation and that the third party animators' use is detrimental to, or taking unfair advantage of, that reputation.